Garden Lodge, Kensington: Occupants

-Cecil Rae occupied the house from its completion until his death in 1935.
+Cecil Rea occupied the house from its completion until his death in 1935.
 His wife Constance survived him and lived there until her death in 1938.
 The British intelligence operative Tomás Harris and his wife Hilda moved to the house during the Second World War and hosted many MI5 and SIS employees at the property.

-Freddie Mercury bought the house for £500,000 in cash from a member of the Hoare family early in 1980.
-After his death, mourning fans covered the wall with graffiti messages.
-In 2017 the owner and close friend of Mercury, Mary Austin had the shrine cleared.

-Bridget Cherry, writing in the 1991 London: North West edition of the Pevsner Architectural Guides described the house as "well hidden".
+Two men were convicted in August 1968 of stealing £16,000 of antiques including "foreign coins, clay figures, and china and marble" from Garden Lodge when it was Wilson's residence.